ha7ilm/openwebrx/README.md

 **News (2019-07-21 by DD5JFK)**
 - Latest Features:
-  - More WSJT-X have been added, including the new FT4 mode
+  - More WSJT-X modes have been added, including the new FT4 mode
   - I started adding a bandplan feature, the first thing visible is the "dial" indicator that brings you right to the dial frequency for digital modes
   - fixed some bugs in the websocket communication which broke the map